mvs-org/new-frontiers/Readme_upgrades.md

     2. Transaction replay.
-       a) The transaction history of the original chain is collected.
+       a) The transaction history of the original chain is collected
-       b) Perform the actual migration block by block, extrinsic by extrinsic and then manually seal the block with a RPC call.
+       b) Perform the actual migration block by block, extrinsic by extrinsic and then manually seal the block with a RPC call
        d) Copy the timestamp from hyperspace to new-frontiers